 The Greater Manchester Community Hub are happy to help.
 Text them on 07860 022876 and you will get a response by the next working day.

 Please text them if you are isolated and need support with personal and/or household supplies, food, medicines, fuel bills, or even if you are just feeling lonely.

-Anyone who has symptoms of coronavirus (COVID-19), can book an appointment for a test at the University of Bolton Stadium test site.
+Anyone who has symptoms of coronavirus (COVID-19), can book an appointment via the online national booking system.

 - a new continuous cough or

 - a high temperature or

 - a loss of or change in your normal sense of smell or taste

 Driving lessons and theory tests will restart on Saturday 4 July 2020 in England, and car driving tests will restart from Wednesday 22 July 2020.